Arrays in State: Immutable Updates Part 2

 function handleDelete(artistId) {

-// Create a new array that excludes the artist with the matching ID.
+// Create new array excluding the artist with matching ID

 }